zsfaff/CTCFNet/README.md

 # CTCFNet
-It's a strong semantic segmentation network for building type classification from very high romte sensing images.
+It's a strong semantic segmentation network for building type classification from very high resolution remote sensing/satellite images.

+The code and data will soon be made public.